-The scheme expects postgraduate researchers to commit to around 130 hours, with specific weekly hours to be agreed with the partner organisation.
-Previously, researchers have phased their projects over a 13 week period (10 hours/week).
-Projects must be completed within a 6-month period.
+The scheme expects postgraduate researchers to commit a maximum of 130 hours, with specific weekly hours to be agreed with the partner organisation.
+As an example, previously, researchers have phased their projects over a 13 week period (10 hours/week).

 Projects could, for example, include:

 - We are particularly interested in projects that are ‘policy-facing’ or that include ‘policy engagement’ activities.